zcemua0/comp0034-tutorials/activities/week8/8-5-page-chart.md

 You can display charts created in plotly in a browser page.
 It is also possible to embed your Dash app as a route in Flask ([see 8-8](8-8-other.md)).

-To create a plotly or chart in a page you need:
+To create a plotly chart in a page you need:

 1. Code that creates a chart
 2. A template that displays the chart